 Young people find their sense of worth in a relationship, and when that relationship ends, they feel life is no longer worth living.

 Two people that I knew ended their lives because of a broken relationship.
 One was a teen, and the other was a young adult.
-The pain and hurt was real, and more than they felt they could bear.
+The pain and hurt were real, and more than they felt they could bear.

 8. In most dating situations, the heart is given to someone who you probably won’t marry.